sandeepseeram-techfirst/intel_mlops_certification/Architecture/introduction.md

 #### Software Solution Architectures

-Solution Architectures
+##### Solution Architectures
-- Monolithic
+- Monolithic - a single, tightly coupled unit.
-- Microservices
+- Microservices - as a collection of small, independent services.
-- Service Oriented
+- Service Oriented - as a collection of loosely coupled services.
-- Event Driven
+- Event Driven - respond to events and messages.